ac-optimus/Unix-Shell-in-C/README.md

 ## Overview
-Unix shell implementaiton in C. Shell uses mixture of commands that are implemented using system calls and inbuild binaries that are already present in Unix.
+Unix shell implementaiton in C. Shell uses mixture of commands that are implemented using system calls and inbuilt binaries that are already present in Unix.

 ## Following commands are implemented in C
 - [x] ls